cdktf/cdktf-provider-newrelic/docs/dataNewrelicNotificationDestination.python.md

 ---

+##### `account_id`<sup>Optional</sup> <a name="account_id" id="@cdktf/provider-newrelic.dataNewrelicNotificationDestination.DataNewrelicNotificationDestination.Initializer.parameter.accountId"></a>

+- *Type:* typing.Union[int, float]

+The account ID under which to put the destination.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.25.0/docs/data-sources/notification_destination#account_id DataNewrelicNotificationDestination#account_id}

+---

-##### `id`<sup>Required</sup> <a name="id" id="@cdktf/provider-newrelic.dataNewrelicNotificationDestination.DataNewrelicNotificationDestination.Initializer.parameter.id"></a>
+##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-newrelic.dataNewrelicNotificationDestination.DataNewrelicNotificationDestination.Initializer.parameter.id"></a>

 - *Type:* str

 The ID of the destination.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.24.2/docs/data-sources/notification_destination#id DataNewrelicNotificationDestination#id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.25.0/docs/data-sources/notification_destination#id DataNewrelicNotificationDestination#id}

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

 ---

-##### `account_id`<sup>Optional</sup> <a name="account_id" id="@cdktf/provider-newrelic.dataNewrelicNotificationDestination.DataNewrelicNotificationDestination.Initializer.parameter.accountId"></a>
+##### `name`<sup>Optional</sup> <a name="name" id="@cdktf/provider-newrelic.dataNewrelicNotificationDestination.DataNewrelicNotificationDestination.Initializer.parameter.name"></a>

-- *Type:* typing.Union[int, float]
+- *Type:* str

-The account ID under which to put the destination.
+The name of the destination.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.24.2/docs/data-sources/notification_destination#account_id DataNewrelicNotificationDestination#account_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.25.0/docs/data-sources/notification_destination#name DataNewrelicNotificationDestination#name}

 ---